mlte-team/mlte/docs/docs/using_mlte.md

 After completing IMT, development teams should have a sense of how their model performs on the core project performance metric against the chosen baseline.
 Step 3 is another negotiation amongst everyone involved in the project: stakeholders, software engineers, data scientists, and anyone else involved such as a project manager.

-- The emphasis of this negotiation is to review the discussion in [step 1](#1-negotiate-model-quality-requirements) and update it based on the intial evaluation that was performed in [step 2](#2-internal-model-testing-imt).
+- The emphasis of this negotiation is to review the discussion from [requirements negotiation](#negotiate-model-quality-requirements) and update it based on the intial evaluation that was performed in [IMT](#internal-model-testing-imt).
 - It is also important to ensure that the development team has all the information they need to build out a `Specification` (`Spec`) after this negotiation.
 - To conduct the negotiation, ensure the facilitator has the negotiation card for the project and that they are comfortable with the `MLTE` user interface.